NeuroML/NeuroML_API/README.md

 * `make` to build,
-* `make doc` to build the HTML documentation using Doxygen (in a `docs` subfolder of your build folder),
+* `make doc` to build the HTML documentation using Doxygen (in a `docs` subfolder of your build folder; only available if Doxygen installed),
-* `ctest` to run tests,
+* `ctest` (or `make test`) to run tests,
 * `sudo make install` to install on your system, or
 * `cpack` to generate an installable package.

-The default CMake options should be appropriate for most cases, although you may wish to change the `CMAKE_INSTALL_PREFIX` to specify where the API will be installed.
+The default CMake options should be appropriate for most cases.
+The only essential external dependency is [Xerces C++](http://xerces.apache.org/xerces-c/) which should be found automatically if installed.

+You may wish to change the `CMAKE_INSTALL_PREFIX` to specify where the API will be installed.
 The generated library will be placed in a `lib` subfolder, and all necessary headers in an `include/neuroml` subfolder.